aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

   );
 ```

-With `shallow: false`, the search params trigger the page to reload with the result, and we can use the `startTransition` function to track the pending state of the routing.
+With `shallow: false`, the search params trigger the page to reload with the result, and we can use the `startTransition` function to track the pending state of the navigation.

-Note: seems the filtering flickers a little - I'm suspecting this is related to a current [bug with transitions](https://github.com/vercel/next.js/issues/70977).
+Note: it seems the filtering flickers a little when settling - maybe this is related to a current [bug with transitions](https://github.com/vercel/next.js/issues/70977).
 I will update this post when the bug is fixed.

 The code for the Nuqs implementation can be found [here](https://github.com/aurorascharff/next15-filterlist/tree/filter-nuqs).